Instadapp/dsa-connect/README.md

-# Mock SDK
+# DSA Connect

-Mock SDK for DeFi Smart Account
+The official DSA SDK for JavaScript, available for browsers and Node.js backends.